cloudfoundry-community/postgres-boshrelease/README.md

 Our HA solution is focused on preventing downtime in the face of upgrades or other single-node failure.
-As such, we do not attempt to solve scenarios where the two databases cannot communicate with one another (e.g. network failure).
+As such, we do not attempt to solve scenarios where the two databases cannot communicate with one another (e.g. network partition).
 In this case, it is possible that the replica believes the master to be down, and will promote itself to be master.
 The Postgres servers are then in a state of "split-brain" and requests to the DB will be split between the two nodes.